pagopa-archive/io/docs/index.md

 ### For administrations

-- Send electronic communications even without knowing the contact addresses of citizens, using only their fiscal number
+- Send electronic communications even without knowing the contact addresses of citizens, using only their fiscal code
 - Delegate the management and updating of citizens' electronic delivery contacts
 - Give more visibility to your notifications, where they come together in a wider / national context
 - Soliciting deadlines and facilitating payments in a simple and safe way